Kiri Industries Limited

+During the year all the recommendations made by the Audit Committee were accepted bythe Board.
 A detailed note on the composition of the board and other committees isprovided in the corporate governance report which is forming part of this annual report.

 Your Company has always been committed to the cause of social service and hasrepeatedly channelized its resources and activities which positively affects the societysocially ethically and also environmentally.
 Your Company has taken up various CorporateSocial Responsibility ("CSR") initiatives and enhanced value in the society.